ramiayoub-priv/dbmigrator/README.md

 ## What it does

-1. Creates a table caled dbmigrator_versioning if it does not already exist `CREATE TABLE IF NOT EXISTS dbmigrator_versioning
+1. Creates a table called dbmigrator_versioning if it does not already exist `CREATE TABLE IF NOT EXISTS dbmigrator_versioning
 	(
 		id SERIAL NOT NULL PRIMARY KEY,